 The National Weather Service provides flood forecasts at roughly half of all USGS streamgages - they predict how high the water will be in the near future.
 These forecasts are developed with local hydrologic models and typically provide forecasts up to several days before the flood impacts the area.

 By producing a flood inundation map library that estimates flooding at a variety of water levels, and coupling that library with real-time data and flood forecasts, communities can identify areas that are at risk for flooding, plan for future floods, and take action before people and property are at risk.
-The USGS hosts the FIM Mapper, an online mapping application that allows communities to interactively view their inundation maps (and loss estimations, if available) and visualize the spatial dimension of potential floods.
+The USGS Flood Inundation Mapper, an online mapping application, allows communities to interactively view their inundation maps (and loss estimations, if available) and visualize the spatial dimension of potential floods.

 How Do We Make A Flood Inundation Map Library?

-The process begins with a local community that is interested in determining its flood risk.
-The first step is to identify the location where the flood modeling will be performed.
-The best locations are streams or rivers located in a populated area.
-Ideally, the chosen section will be near an existing USGS streamgage, but a gage can be installed if needed.
+The best locations for flood inundation map libraries are streams or rivers located in a populated community where flooding could affect critical infrastructure (bridges, utilities, or hazardous materials) or important human resources (hospitals, shelters, and densely populated areas).
+Ideally, the chosen reach will be near an existing USGS streamgage, but a gage can be installed if needed.
 If the community is also interested in real-time flood monitoring and response activities, the streamgage should also be a National Weather Service (NWS) forecast location.
-The NWS produces flood forecasts at about half of existing USGS streamgages, and the community can work with them to establish forecasting if their gage is not currently served.

-Once a stream section is identified, a carefully calibrated hydraulic model is developed.
-Given a specific stream stage (height), the model estimates the height of a flood along the reach.
-The model is run multiple times at incremental stream stages over the range of flooding conditions from near-bankfull to record flooding levels, producing a series of water-surface profiles that define flood heights throughout the reach.
+Once a stream reach is identified, a carefully calibrated hydraulic model estimates the height of a flood along the reach at a specific stream stage (water level).
+The model is run multiple times at incremental stream stages from near-bankfull to historical record flood levels, producing a series of water-surface profiles that define flood heights throughout the reach.

-After the hydraulic model identifies the incremental flooding heights, that data is combined with a very detailed ground-surface elevation model (a lidar-based Digital Elevation Model).
+After the hydraulic model identifies the incremental flooding heights, that data are combined with a very detailed ground-surface elevation model (a lidar-based Digital Elevation Model).
 This process creates a spatial grid showing where flooding would occur.
-These grids define the probable areas of floodwater inundation, and are the first pieces of a flood inundation map.
+These grids define the probable areas of floodwater inundation and are the first pieces of a flood inundation map.

 Related flood inundation mapping science.